Share what kind of mom you are!

 Every day, the morning hustle is the same.
 Most of our mornings are a mad rush to get the kids in the car to get them to school on time.
 Hopefully—hopefully—by the time we are in the car, my son has remembered his backpack and my daughter has matching shoes on her feet.
 But by the time we are actually driving away from our house, a quiet usually settles in.

-I remember the nerves I used to feel on the drive to school when I was a kid, and I know my kids feel it, too.
-Whether there’s a test, tension with a teacher, or just a reluctance to go, your words can make or break the moment.
+I remember the nerves I used to feel on the drive to school when I was a kid, and I know my kids feel it too.
+Whether there’s a test, tension with a classmate, or just a reluctance to go, your words can make or break the moment.
 Here are 3 things to say to your kids every morning that will shift their hearts from mad rush to peace before they hop out of the car.

-What are you looking forward to today?
+1. What are you looking forward to today?

-“Nothing,” is often the first answer I get to this question.
+“Nothing” is often the first answer I get to this question.
 But after hearing everyone else’s ideas, my son will usually give me at least one good thing he is looking forward to.
 Not all kids are crazy about school, but even thinking about PE or lunchtime can remind our kids that each day still holds a blessing.

-How can I pray for you today?pray for your child at school
+2. How can I pray for you today?pray for your child at school

 I want my kids to know I care about what they’re stressing about.
 Whether they have a test or trouble with a friend, I am able to bring those things to God for them.
 If they don’t have any requests, our free printable 10 Ways to Pray for Your Child at School will give you plenty of ideas.

-Always say goodbye with a blessing.
+3. Always say goodbye with a blessing.

-My mom used to say a simple prayer of blessing over me when I was in school and it stuck!
+My mom used to say a simple prayer of blessing over me when I was in school, and it stuck!
 Often, I turned my mom’s prayer into my own.
 Now, as I pull up to the front of the school with my own kids, I always send them off with a blessing over their day.
 For me, the words are always the same: “Be blessed.
 May you be who God created you to be.”

 Saying the same thing might get old, but stick with it!
 I guarantee those words will ring in their minds throughout the day and will potentially become their own prayers.

 What important words would you add to the list of things to say to your kids every morning?
-Share with us!

 ASK YOUR CHILD...